meadsteve/meadsteve.github.io/_posts/2022-10-07-hacking-together-tdd-with-redux-and-components.markdown

 Whilst I typically spend more of my time working on backend code ([in python](https://blog.meadsteve.dev/python/)) I also work on the frontend (mostly typescript).
 I'm a big fan of TDD and I've also worked with redux but I've never combined the two before.
-This post will be a little more stream of consciousness than normal and is more me documenting an approach I've tried out.
+This post will be a little bit more stream of consciousness than normal and is basically me documenting an approach I've tried out.
 Redux is not an area I'm an expert in so I'd welcome any feedback from people reading this post with better ideas.

 ## I won't discuss driving slice development with TDD
 Most of the code around slices is purely functional, taking a immutable